soutot/graphql-apollo-academy/README.md

 # graphql-apollo-academy
-Repository to list steps to learn Apollo GraphQL
+Repository to help people learning how to build a React + Apollo + GraphQL Fullstack application

 ### Issues
 The issues describes what you should study.